Combined Pill: The FPA Guide

 Some of the advantages of the pill are:

-• it usually makes your bleeds regular, lighter and less painful
+• It usually makes your bleeds regular, lighter and less painful

-• you can choose not to have a monthly bleed
+• You can choose not to have a monthly bleed

-• it may help with premenstrual symptoms
+• It may help with premenstrual symptoms

-• it improves acne in some people
+• It improves acne in some people

-• it may reduce menopausal symptoms
+• It may reduce menopausal symptoms

-• it may reduce the risk of recurrent endometriosis after surgery
+• It may reduce the risk of recurrent endometriosis after surgery

 In addition:

-• there’s a small chance your blood pressure may increase
+• There’s a small chance your blood pressure may increase

 For most people, the benefits of the pill outweigh the possible risks.

-• The risk of a blood clot in a vein is greatest if any of these apply to you: you smoke, you’re very overweight, you have a thrombophilia (an increased risk of blood clots), are immobile for a long period of time or use a wheelchair, or an immediate family member had a blood clot in a vein before the age of 45
+• The risk of a blood clot is greatest if any of these apply: you smoke, you’re very overweight, you have a thrombophilia (blood clotting disorder), are immobile for a long period of time or use a wheelchair, have high blood pressure, have migraines with aura or have an immediate family member who had a blood clot in their leg, lung or artery.

 • Research suggests there’s a small increase in the risk of developing cervical cancer with longer use of the combined pill.
-This risk reduces over time after stopping the pill and is undetectable 10 years after stopping
+This risk reduces over time after stopping the pill and is undetectable 10 years after stopping.

 • weakness, numbness, or bad ‘pins and needles’ in an arm or leg